 The Euro (€)

-On shore: 220V, 2-pin European plug, so adapters and power converters (110 ~ 220) may be required for North American electronic devices.
+On shore: 220V, 2-pin European plug, so adapters and power converters (110 ~220) may be required for North American electronic devices.
 Be sure to check device compatibility especially for medical equipment such as CPAP machines.
 On yacht: Generally, the power supply aboard yachts is 12V DC by cigarette adapter so an AC anywhere cigarette 12 volt inverted device is a handy thing to pack if you wish to charge at all times.
-Yachts can also offer power from yacht electrical sockets when connected to shore power.
+Yachts can also offer power from yacht electrical sockets when connected to shore power or by generator power if the yacht is equipped with a generator.
 The power supply will then be the same as on shore power.

 Provisions and alcohol can be purchased at supermarkets on most all islands.
 Ice cubes can be found at island super markets and ice cream shops.
 Laundry can be dropped off at numerous laundry services in the islands.
 A shopping bag sized load can cost 10-15 Euros.
 There are shower services at the Athens marina, but shower services for yachtsman are not common in island ports.